hashicorp/nomad/website/source/docs/secrets/generic/index.html.md

 Name: `generic`

-The generic secret backend is used to store arbitrary secrets within the configured physical storage for Vault.
-If you followed along with the getting started guide, you interacted with a generic secret backend via the `secret/` prefix that Vault mounts by default.
+The generic secret backend is used to store arbitrary secrets within the configured physical storage for Nomad.
+If you followed along with the getting started guide, you interacted with a generic secret backend via the `secret/` prefix that Nomad mounts by default.

 Writing to a key in the `secret/` backend will replace the old value, the sub-fields are not merged together.